nuggzz-stuff/python-file-system-simulator/README.md

 - Simulated storage system based on file content size
 - Configurable storage limit
 - Storage usage warnings when nearing capacity
-- Prevents files from being created if storage is exceeded
+- Prevents files and rewrites from being created if storage is exceeded
-- Prevents rewrites that would exceed available storage
-- Improved case-insensitive file searching and deletion
+- Metadata that can update when a file is rewritten ('created' and 'modified')

 The simulator uses a simplified storage model where each character in a file's content represents 1 byte.